 Unlike some of Fujifilm's other instant cameras, it's got a mature and classic design, too, that's a pleasure to use, and the results are just what you'd hope for.
 It's a true point and shoot, so there's almost no fiddling to be done, and you'll be able to pick up new film readily since it's so popular.

 Polaroid's outdone itself with this microscopic camera - it's genuinely tiny, easy to take out in a pocket and equally simple to use.
 That's a big part of its charm, but the new shrunken-down film that it uses is also fun.

 It's still square, in the classic Polaroid style, but looks great.
 Sadly it's a little pricier than Instax and less widely available, though.
 The camera is also as expensive as some other bigger options, but for sheer convenience, this is a real winner.

 Fujifilm Instax Mini 70

-If you want a few more features and a classier looks, the Instax Mini 90 is a great option, while downgrading to the Mini 11 gets you a great saving for really similar results.
-When it comes to an easily carried camera that produces memories on tap, reliably and with a fun look, you can't beat the Instax Mini 70 as it stands.
+If you want a classier look, the Instax Mini 40 is superior, while downgrading to the Mini 11 gets you a great saving for really similar results.
+When it comes to an easily carried camera that produces memories on tap, reliably and with a fun look, though, the Mini 70 is still great.

 Polaroid is probably the biggest name in instant cameras, for a variety of reasons not limited to its long history and popular culture relevance.
-It's got a great set of cameras to pick from, including the Now, its most recent release.
-This is an old-school camera with some nice modern touches, and its retro design is really pleasing on the eye.
+It's got a great set of cameras to pick from, including the Now, which is bigger than the Go featured above.
+This is an old-school camera with some nice modern touches, and its retro design is really pleasing to the eye.